 Here are aerial photos of the replenishment, courtesy of John Kleinstuber!

-The replenishment will take approximately 13 days to complete, weather permitting.
+The replenishment began on July 27th and will take approximately 13 days to complete, weather permitting.

 Additional information can be found here: Beach Nourishment Facts